maro7tigre/PySignalDecipher/command_system/docs/id_system.md

 ## Overview

 The ID system creates and manages unique identifiers that encode type, hierarchy, and relationships between different components using string-based IDs.
+It supports both static and dynamic components through a hierarchical design.

 ## ID Formats

 ### Widget/Container Format
 ```
-[type_code]:[unique_id]:[container_unique_id]:[location]
+[type_code]:[unique_id]:[container_unique_id]:[location_path]
 ```

+Where `location_path` uses a hierarchical format with forward slashes: `segment1/segment2/.../segmentN`

 Examples:
 - `le:1Z:0:0` - A line edit widget with no container
 - `t:2J:0:1` - A tab container (in slot 1) with no parent
-- `pb:3a:2J:2` - A push button widget in a container with unique_id 2J, at location 2
+- `pb:3a:2J:2/4b` - A push button widget in a subcontainer at location 2, with widget location ID 4b
+- `cb:5c:3a:2/4b/7d` - A checkbox in a deeply nested container at path 2/4b with widget location ID 7d

 ### Observable Format
 ```